SeyedHamidreza/cognitive_robotics_ws/README.md

 ## Clone ROS packages

-Clone the repository and compile it:
+Clone the repository in your home:

 ```sh
 cd ~